bhushan/github-theme-for-jetbrains/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-⚠️ Remember to update changelog!.
+- ⚠️ Remember to update changelog!.
+- ⚠️ Remember to update property `pluginVersion` in gradle.properties file!.

 ## Type of change